TheRotze/crop_planner/readme.md

 ### Item Prices
 All items have a **base price** which the game uses to calculate the sell price (when you ship items) and buy price (when you buy items from stores) of that item.

 The calculation for minimum sell price of an item (without added Profession bonuses) is below.
-The quality of an item is used numerically: 0 for regular; 1 for silver; 2 for gold.
+The Quality of an item is used numerically as a multiplier: 0 for regular; 1 for silver; 2 for gold.

 <pre>
-(int) sell price = base price * (1 + (quality * 0.25))
+(int) Sell Price = Base Price * (1 + (Quality * 0.25))
 </pre>

 *Note: some items have sell/buy prices that deviate from this formula.
 These prices are likely hard-coded into the game.*